 The College went from strength to strength.
 Renamed as Acorn Independent College in 2006, the school established its initial success with perennial high achievement in exams, and consistently excellent Ofsted reports.

 In 2013, the College joined the Dukes Education Group, an education group offering world-leading university admissions support.
 Gladys retired a year later and John Wilson took over as principal and with this change, Acorn Independent became Acorn House College.

-In 2017, Acorn House College joined north west London education provider Regent Group and Dr. Francis Choi took over as Principal.
+In 2017, Dr. Francis Choi took over as Head Teacher.
 Dr Choi has been a part of Acorn House College since it was founded and is a brilliant communicator of Mathematics to groups of students of mixed ability.
 He regularly produces excellent results in A Level Mathematics and Further Mathematics.
 Dr. Choi aims to build upon the impressive university admissions record of the school, whilst retaining the College’s values of a personal approach to education that empowers students to reach their full academic potential.